seasonedcc/composable-functions/migrating-df.md

     - [Runtime code](#runtime-code)

 ## First steps
-The first thing you want to know is that the old `DomainFunction<T>` is equivalent to `Composable<(input?: unknown, environment?: unknown) => T>` (AKA `ComposableWithSchema<T>`).
+The first thing you want to know is that the old `DomainFunction<T>` is equivalent to `Composable<(input?: unknown, context?: unknown) => T>` (AKA `ComposableWithSchema<T>`).
 We brought the arguments to the type signature so we could type check the compositions.
 A [commonly requested feature](https://github.com/seasonedcc/domain-functions/issues/80) in domain-functions.

 A composable does not need a schema, but you can still use one for runtime assertion.
-What we used to call a Domain Function is now a Composable with [environment](./environments.md) and a schema.
+What we used to call a Domain Function is now a Composable with [context](./context.md) and a schema.

 The new constructor `withSchema` will work almost exactly as `makeDomainFunction`, except for the `Result` type of the resulting function.

 ### The new `Result` type - `Success<T> | Failure`
 We removed the inputErrors and environmentErrors from the result and represent all of them using instances of `Error`.

 This allows us to preserve stack traces and use the familiar exception interface.
-To differentiate inputErrors and environmentErrors you can use the `instanceof` operator.
+To differentiate inputErrors and environmentErrors - which are now called context errors - you can use the `instanceof` operator.
 It also opens up the possibility create any custom error your system needs.

 ```ts
 // Old ErrorResult: